lokified/Adopt-pets/README.md

-# YourPet
+# Adopt a Pet
 This is an application to find your favorite pet to adopt.

 ## By Sheldon Okware.

 ## Description
-Your pet is an application that lets you search for a pet to adopt and you can also search organisation that deals with pets.
-The pets can be searched according to the location, breed, type of the animal.
+Your pet is an application that lets you search for a pet to adopt.
+The pets can be searched according to the type of the animal.
+After the search a user can save the pet of his/her own choice.

 ## Prerequisites
 1. Java